 All Company books, records and accounts shall be maintained in accordance with all applicable regulations and standards and accurately reflect the true nature of the transactions they record.
 The financial statements of the Company shall conform to generally accepted accounting rules and the Company’s accounting policies.
 No undisclosed or unrecorded account or fund shall be established for any purpose.
 No false or misleading entries shall be made in the Company’s books or records for any reason, and no disbursement of corporate funds or other corporate property shall be made without adequate supporting documentation.

-Employees with concerns regarding questionable accounting or auditing matters or complaints regarding accounting, internal accounting controls or auditing matters may confidentially submit such concerns or complaints in writing to the Company’s Board of Directors, the Company’s Chief Executive Officer, Chief Financial Officer or Chief People Officer using our anonymous, web-based reporting tool, named Convercent, at http://www.skillsoft.com/compliance-hotline or may use the following telephone numbers for anonymous reports or complaints: in the United States 1-800-461-9330 or via text message at 603-780-4281.
-For those outside the United States, international dialing instructions can be displayed in your preferred language at http://www.skillsoft.com/compliance-hotline.
+Employees with concerns regarding questionable accounting or auditing matters or complaints regarding accounting, internal accounting controls or auditing matters may confidentially submit such concerns or complaints in writing to the Company’s Audit Committee using our anonymous, web-based reporting tool, managed by Convercent, an independent third party, at http://www.skillsoft.com/compliance-hotline; or may use the following telephone numbers for anonymous reports or complaints: in the United States 1-800-461-9330 or via text message at 603-780-4281.
+For those outside the United States international dialing instructions can be displayed in your preferred language at http://www.skillsoft.com/compliance-hotline.
 See “Reporting and Compliance Procedures.”

-All such reports and complaints will be forwarded to the Board of Directors, unless they are determined to be without merit by at least two of the following: the Chief Executive Officer, the Chief Financial Officer and the Chief People Officer.
-In any event, a record of all complaints and reports received will be provided to the Company’s Board of Directors each fiscal quarter, and each and every complaint and report of a potential violation will be provided to the Internal Audit Department.
+All such reports and complaints will be forwarded to the Audit Committee, unless they are determined to be without merit by the Company’s Chief Legal Officer.
+In any event, a record of all complaints and reports received will be provided to the Company’s Audit Committee each fiscal quarter, and each and every complaint and report of a potential violation will be provided to the Internal Audit Department.

-The Audit Committee will evaluate the merits of any reports or complaints received by it and authorize such follow-up actions, if any, as it deems necessary or appropriate to address the substance of the report or complaint.
+The Audit Committee will evaluate the merits of any accounting or auditing reports or complaints received by it and authorize such follow-up actions, if any, as it deems necessary or appropriate to address the substance of the report or complaint.

 No employee, officer or director shall, directly or indirectly, make or cause to be made a materially false or misleading statement to an accountant in connection with any audit, review or examination of the Company’s financial statements.
 An omission to state a material fact may be considered a misleading statement, if the omitted fact is necessary to provide a candid representation of the Company’s finances or business affairs under the circumstances presented.
 No Covered Person shall, directly or indirectly, take any action to coerce, manipulate, mislead or fraudulently influence any accountant or auditor engaged in an audit or review of the Company’s financial statements.